AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Should I claim a dent on my car insurance?

-Whether or not you should claim a dent on your car insurance depends on the cost of repairs, the size of your deductible and your insurance company’s accident forgiveness policy, if there is one.
-If the repairs cost less than your deductible, it’s not worth claiming a dent.
-However, if the repairs cost more than your deductible and your rates won’t increase, file a claim for the dent.
+Whether or not you should claim a dent on your car insurance depends on the cost of repairs, your deductible, and your insurance company’s accident forgiveness policy, if there is one.
+If the cost of repairs is similar to your deductible, it’s not worth claiming a dent.
+If multiple people were involved in an accident, or any of the involved parties were injured, you should file a claim.
+Generally speaking, if the repairs cost significantly more than your deductible and your rates won’t increase, file a claim for the dent.

 Is it worth making a small claim on car insurance?

-It is only worth it to make a small claim on car insurance if the cost of repairs is more than your collision/comprehensive deductible.
+It is only worth it to make a small claim on car insurance if the cost of repairs is significantly more than your collision/comprehensive deductible, or if multiple parties were involved in the accident.
 Otherwise, it makes more sense to pay for the repairs out of pocket and avoid car insurance premium increases.

 What happens if you don’t inform your insurance about an accident?